WHY the name of this site.

 Here is a fascinating link that showed up in my life later: Someone Recorded Crickets then Slowed Down the Track, And It Sounds Like Humans Singing

 “Composer Jim Wilson has recorded the sound of crickets and then slowed down the recording, revealing something so amazing.
 The crickets sound like they are singing the most angelic chorus in perfect harmony.
 Though it sounds like human voices, everything you hear in the recording is the crickets themselves.”

 Just, I mean, Wow.

 One of the richest places for dream or meditative practices, is in what some traditions call the amrit vela (nectar veil).
 Sikhs call it the ‘hour of God’.
-It is around 3 or 4 am, when barriers are softer. before we’ve put on roles and agendas.
-This doesn’t seem to be a rule implemented, but rather to be based on discovery of natural ‘thin place’ openings.
+It is around 3 or 4 am, when barriers are softer, before we’ve put on our roles and agendas.
+It seems to be a natural ‘thin place’ opening for many people.

-In my hynopopic state, the gecko transformed from a nuisance that didn’t fit in to my plans and didn’t seem to benefit my life, into a pure blessing, a guide who taught me how to further lower my guard with the world.
+In my hynopopic state, the gecko transformed from a nuisance that didn’t fit in to my plans nor benefit my life, into a pure blessing ~ a guide who further lowered my guard to trust what Life is doing.